 Another advantage of full-frame replacement is that new window units are designed to be more structurally sound and energy-efficient.
 For example, high-quality vinyl windows can help lower your energy costs by a noticeable amount.

-Keep in mind that full-frame window installing can raise the cost of replacement windows as much as twenty percent.
+Keep in mind that full-frame window installing can raise the cost of replacement windows by as much as twenty percent.
 However, the difference in your energy bills will be more than the initial cost.
 Also, any upgrades, such as additional locks, window grills, double or triple-pane windows, and decorative window glass choices, can also increase the final cost of your windows.

 When the time to replace your windows comes, you should consult your local windows company or your contractor.
 They will be able to advise you as to which option is best for your home improvement plans.
 If your energy costs have recently skyrocketed or you notice that your existing window frames are starting to warp, rot, or rust, it is best to opt for full-frame window installation.